clarus/coq-blog/posts/2015-03-11 Concurrency with promises in Coq.md

 A run of `First x y` is either a run of `x` (the `Left` case) or a run of `y` (the `Right` case).
 Equivalently, a specification of `First x y` is a specification of `x` or a specification of `y`.

 We could ask: yes, but sometimes both `x` and `y` are actually executed!
 And if we choose the `Left` case for example, we should program `x` instead of `First x y` to start with.
-These are the same concerns we could have for the definition of the *logical disjunction* in Coq:
+These are the same concerns we may have for the definition of the *logical disjunction* in Coq:

     Inductive or (A B : Prop) : Prop :=
     | or_introl : A -> A \/ B